Advertisement

 The finance support service supports people who live in Northern Ireland and need short-term financial help.
 This includes discretionary support to help towards short-term living expenses or household items.
 You can apply to the finance support service here.

-A number of energy suppliers offer grants to their customers to help them pay off their energy bills.
-Contact your energy supplier if you are struggling to pay your bills and they may be able to help you in the cost of living crisis.
+A number of energy suppliers offer grants to their customers to help them pay their energy bills.
+Contact your energy supplier if you are struggling and they may be able to help.
 We’ve listed a few grants available below:

 Scottish Power Hardship Fund